 - Understanding of particle size and surface effects on absorption, distribution, metabolism, and excretion (ADME) of drug nanoparticles

-- Design and engineer novel polymeric nanoparticles for improved drug delivery to the brain and lung.
+- Design and engineer inhalable nanoparticles for superior drug delivery to lung and brain

 Seeking PhD candidates

-We are looking for high-calibers graduate students interested in the research areas of crystal engineering, nanoparticle-based drug delivery system and solid-state science.
-Full-time postgraduate students are normally eligible to receive a Postgraduate Scholarship (HKD 16,660-17,120 per month) during the normative study period.
-Outstanding Ph.D. applicants are strongly encouraged to apply for the Hong Kong PhD Fellowship scheme (https://cerg1.ugc.edu.hk/hkpfs/index.html), which provides a monthly stipend of HKD 25,100 plus a conference allowance per year.
+We are looking for high-calibers graduate students interested in the research areas of crystal/cocrystal engineering and nanoparticle-based drug delivery systems.
+Full-time postgraduate students are eligible to receive a Postgraduate Scholarship (HKD 18,030 per month) during the normative study period.
+Outstanding Ph.D. applicants are strongly encouraged to apply for the Hong Kong PhD Fellowship scheme (HKPFS) (https://cerg1.ugc.edu.hk/hkpfs/index.html) and/or HKU Presidential Scholar Programme (HKU-PS), which provides a monthly stipend of HKD 26,600 plus a conference allowance of HKD 13,300 per year.

-- Design, preparation and characterization of pharmaceutical cocrystals
+- Crystal and cocrystal engineering of pharmaceutical solids

 For further information, please email Dr. Aviva Chow with your up-to-date CV (firstname.lastname@example.org).

-- Prof. Calvin Changquan Sun, Department of Pharmaceutics, College of Pharmacy, University of Minnesota
+- Prof. Calvin Changquan Sun, Department of Pharmaceutics, College of Pharmacy, University of Minnesota, U.S.

-- Prof. KL Yeung and Dr. Richard Lakerveld, Department of Chemical and Biomolecular Engineering, The Hong Kong University of Science and Technology
+- Prof. KL Yeung and Dr. Richard Lakerveld, Department of Chemical and Biomolecular Engineering, The Hong Kong University of Science and Technology, Hong Kong SAR, China

-- Prof. Henry HY Tong, School of Health Sciences, Macao Polytechnic Institute, Macau SAR
+- Prof. Henry HY Tong, School of Health Sciences, Macao Polytechnic Institute, Macau SAR, China

 Regular Student Consultation HoursEvery Tuesday at 10:00am - 11:00am